scvalex/Super-Max/spellslinger/README.md

 Spellslinger
 ============

-> A game with wizards, spells, and monsters
+> A game featuring wizards, spells, and monsters

 Büild
 -----